Benchmark

 Conclusion: Choosing the Right Automation Philosophy

 There is no single “best” platform.
 Choose Shopify + Make if commerce is central, you value speed and managed ops, and want predictable SaaS scaling.
 Choose WordPress + n8n if content is the product, you need deep customization, and you’re ready to own infrastructure.
-With CustomGPT.ai layered on top, your teams can discover, verify, and reuse best-practice workflows—without hunting through docs.
+With CustomGPT.ai layered on top, your teams can discover, verify, and reuse best-practice content creation workflows—without hunting through docs.

-Related posts
+Related Resources

 3x productivity.